How do I track my money? (Simple ways to understand what is going on)

 Change your spending habits

-Now you know where, when and how you are spending your money, you can also track the habits that might help or hind you.
+Now you know where, when and how you spend your money, you can also track the habits that might help or hinder you.

 Is that late night internet surfing causing you to spend more money?
 Can you get a book instead or go to bed early to avoid the temptation.